We use necessary cookies that allow our site to work. We also set optional cookies that help us improve our website.

 Poverty before and after housing costs

-In London, poverty rates almost double when housing costs are accounted for (increasing the poverty rate from 14% to 25%).
-In the rest of England, the difference is much smaller (increasing poverty rates from 18% to 22%).
+In London, poverty rates increase significantly when housing costs are accounted for, increasing the poverty rate from 14% to 24%.
+In the rest of England, the difference is much smaller, increasing the percentage of people in poverty from 17% to 21%.
 This shows that, compared to the rest of England, high housing costs are a much more significant driver of poverty in London.

 Put another way, this means that accounting for the high housing costs in the capital leads to almost one million more people being judged to be in poverty.